-As an industry, we’re making great strides in clean energy generation to ensure we deliver on net-zero targets.
+As an industry, we’re making great strides in clean energy solutions for net zero.
 The biggest challenges in years to come will be around energy storage.
 As a business, we are preparing for this challenge and we’re ready to support emerging and vital industries in the product development of safe and energy efficient solutions.

 If you’d like to know more about our batteries for electric vehicles, or our Mica solutions for battery storage, please get in touch.